 Westgate Road : Along the Roman Wall

-Westgate Road takes its name from the west gate in Newcastle’s medieval town walls.
-The road more or less follows the course of the earlier Hadrian’s Wall.
+Westgate Road is the main thoroughfare leading in and out of the western part of the city centre.
+It takes its name from the west gate in Newcastle’s medieval town walls.
+The road more or less follows the course of the much earlier Hadrian’s Wall.

-The Assembly Rooms near Westgate Road, were built by William Newton in 1776 and are one of Newcastle’s grandest Georgian buildings.
-The Journal Tyne Theatre in Westgate Road opposite Bath Lane was built in 1867 as the Tyne Theatre and Opera House and became a cinema known as the Stoll Picture House in 1919 and then a theatre again in 1971.
+A prominent feature of the street is the Tyne Theatre which stands opposite the entrance to Bath Lane.
+It was built in 1867 as the Tyne Theatre and Opera House and became a cinema known as the Stoll Picture House in 1919 and then a theatre again in 1971.